dirtystylus/drupaldelphia-2016/drupal-beyond-browser.md

 # Cons
 * Absolutely no ﬂexibility
-* Lacks ability to version
+* Lacks ability to set custom parameters
-* Unable to limit output.
-Using the core REST resources
+* Unable to limit output

 ---

 ## Option: #2 - __*Using View REST exports*__

-- Views is now in core and also comes bundled with REST support out of the box.
+^ As many of you already know, the Views module was added to Drupal 8 Core.
+With RESTful Web Services also in Core, we now have all the tools we need to create highly customizable solutions out of the box.

 ![inline](./images/screenshot-d8-02.png)

 ---

 #Demo
-### Option #2
+### __*Option #2*__

+^ In this quick demo, I will show you how to create a view that returns a list of content in JSON via the REST API.

 ---

-#Pros
+# Pros
-* Straight out of the box
+* It's straight out of the box
-* Familiar to developers
+* Most developers are familiar with Views
-* Manageable within the UI
+* Manage your configs within the UI

-#Cons
+# Cons
 * More ﬂexibility, but still limited in various areas
 * No ways to set custom parameters
-* Authentication issues.
-Using views REST export
+* Authentication issues

 ---

 ##Option: #3 - __*Create custom REST endpoint*__

+^ Being object-oriented by nature, D8 allows us to extend the base Resource Base class and create our own custom resources.
+This would be my recommendation.

 ---

-#Pros
+# Pros
 * Provides most ﬂexibility
-* Transformable output
+* Transformable output (Special Entities)
 * Easier to manage versions

-#Cons
+# Cons
 * Requires reasonable programming knowledge

 ---